How to Sell an Inherited House in San Diego (Probate & Estate Guide)

 A daughter reached out after her father passed away.
 His partner was still living in the home and had been paying the property taxes, but there was no clear legal framework — no written agreement, no trust, no formal arrangement.
 The daughter had a legal right to the property, but the situation was tangled in a way that needed to be untangled carefully.

 The first thing I did was connect her with a probate attorney I work closely with to get the right paperwork filed.
 That gave us a legal framework to operate within.
-From there, we coordinated the next steps – including navigating the partner’s situation respectfully and practically, evaluating the property to determine what would need to be addressed before listing, and establishing a clear timeline for the process.
+From there, we coordinated the next steps — navigating the partner’s situation respectfully and practically, evaluating the property to determine what would need to be addressed before listing, and establishing a clear timeline for the process.

 The case is still in process at the time of this writing.
 But the most meaningful shift has already happened: what was an overwhelming, unclear situation with no visible path forward now has a plan.
 The daughter knows what each step looks like, who’s handling it, and what to expect.
-That shift – from chaos to clarity – is where I do some of my best work.

 What Coordination Actually Looks Like